daniel-walters/notes.nvim/README.md

             { silent = true, desc = "[N]ote [P]roject" },
         },
     },
-    --- The date format to use with the daily_note date_format = "%d-%m-%y",
+    --- The date format to use with the daily_note. `man strftime` for format options date_format = "%d-%m-%y",
     --- The file name daily note will be created with.
 NOTE: Must include `%DATE%` to be unique. daily_note_format = "%DATE%.md",